The Bankrate promise

 Is a vet degree worth it?

-To determine if a vet degree is worth it, you need to weigh the pros and cons.
+To determine if a vet degree is worth it, it’s a good idea to weigh the pros and cons.

-- Most vets can expect good job security.
-The Bureau of Labor Statistics projects that employment for veterinarians will increase by 17 percent over the next 10 years.
+Most vets can expect good job security.
+The Bureau of Labor Statistics projects that employment for veterinarians will increase by 19 percent between now and 2031.

-- Earning a doctor of veterinary medicine (DMV) degree requires around four years of hard work after earning your undergraduate degree.
-For most people, that’s a grand total of eight years of college.
+Earning a doctor of veterinary medicine (DMV) degree requires around four years of hard work after earning your undergraduate degree.
+For most people, that’s a total of eight years of college.

-- Vet school can be expensive.
-Per-year tuition rates can range from around $80,000 to $160,000, according to the American Association of Veterinary Medical Colleges.
+Vet school can be expensive.
+The median per-year tuition rates can range from around $53,000 for out-of-state students to $32,000 for in-state students, according to the American Association of Veterinary Medical Colleges.

 How much do veterinarians make?

 Some areas of the country pay more than others, as well.
-Keep in mind, though, that just because you can earn more as a vet in some areas, you won’t necessarily be better off.
-It’s also important to consider the cost of living in the area, plus the quality of life you can expect based on your preferences.
+Remember, though, that you won’t necessarily be better off just because you can earn more as a vet in some areas.
+It’s also important to consider the area’s cost of living and the quality of life you can expect based on your preferences.

 Can you be a veterinarian without a degree?

 To become a veterinarian, you must pass a licensing exam in your state.
-Exact requirements can vary from state to state, but in most locations you will need to earn a degree from an American Veterinary Medical Association-approved college.
+Exact requirements can vary from state to state, but you will need to earn a degree from an American Veterinary Medical Association-approved college in most locations.

 How much do vets take out in student loans?

-Veterinary school graduates carry an average of roughly $150,000 in student loans, according to the American Veterinary Medical Association (AVMA).
-Depending on where you attend and whether you’re paying in-state or out-of-state tuition, however, your expenses can vary.
+Veterinary school graduates carry an average of roughly $176,920 in student loans, according to the American Veterinary Medical Association (AVMA).
+However, your expenses can vary depending on where you attend and whether you’re paying in-state or out-of-state tuition.
 Some vets manage to graduate with zero student debt.
-At the same time, around 1 percent of graduates borrow more than $400,000 to finance veterinary school expenses.

 If you’re serious about veterinary medicine, it’s important to research several colleges and universities to understand the costs compared with the value of the education you can expect to receive.